 In short, everything is organized so that you don't have to waste time on transportation logistics: once the tour is booked, you will receive the exact address of the meeting point from where the bus departs (usually somewhere in the center of Rome) and you will be back the same day a few hours later.

-Price of the excursion: From 100 € (including tickets and guided tour)
+- Price of the excursion: From 100 € (including entrance fees and guided tour).

 From Rome to Pompeii by train